TABLE OF CONTENTS

 A Channel represents a set of related Data Points of a Device.
 Example: A balance has a weight channel.

-Collections are used to organize Resources in Laboperator like e.g. Devices or Workflow Templates.
-The concept is similar to a folder system known from Windows or Mac.
-A collection can thus also be seen as a folder.
+Collections are used to organize Resources in Laboperator e.g. Devices or Workflow Templates.
+The concept is similar to a folder system known in Windows or Mac.
+A Collection can thus also be seen as a folder.

 A command that a Device interface accepts to allow remote control.
 The Device Type holds information about the Commands supported.
 The Device Driver implements logic to process Commands towards the Device interface.

-A record of a Command that was send to a Device including the parameters to the Command and the execution status.
-The status is changed to sent when the Command Execution sent Device is online and the Command is recognized by the Device.
+A record of a Command that was sent to a Device including the parameters to the Command and the execution status.
+The status is changed to send when the Command Execution sent Device is online and the Command is recognized by the Device.
 This is checked in the API Application marking the time that the Command is then forwarded to the Device.

 The Command Execution status is changed to complete when the Device Driver has received and processed the result of the Command.

-The Command Execution status is might be changed to failed when the Device Driver has received an error from the Device or can’t process the Command in the first place.
+The Command Execution status might be changed to fail when the Device Driver has received an error from the Device or can’t process the Command in the first place.

 A Data Point represents a distinct unit of data that was created by a Device on a specific Channel.
 All Data Points have a value and the timestamp of their initial recording.

-An external resource of data that has some kind of interface that can be used to connect it to Laboperator.
-In Laboperator the term refers to the digital representation of such a unique resource in the software.
+An external resource of data that has some kind of interface that can be used to connect it to the Laboperator.
+In Laboperator the term refers to the digital representation of such a unique Resource in the software.

-The Laboperator Device Portfolio is a constantly updated list of devices supported by Laboperator.
+The Laboperator Device Portfolio is a constantly updated list of Devices supported by the Laboperator.
 This means a corresponding Device Type and Device Driver is available.
 Devices in the Device Portfolio are available to all customers of Labforward.
 For more information, please contact firstname.lastname@example.org.